 |Tax @ 7%

 The sale of the lumber and nails is a retail sale.
-When you file your sales tax return for that period, you will include the $70 as part of your taxable sales on Step 3 of your return and include the $4.90 as part of your sales tax due.
-You may then claim the credit for the $4.20 you paid in sales tax to your supplier on Step 5 of your return and remit the difference in the tax due with your return.
-You must also submit Form AU-11 to show the amount of the credit you are claiming, along with copies of all supporting documentation, including your purchase invoice for the materials and a copy of your sales invoice showing the charge to Mr. N.
+When you file your sales tax return for that period, you will include the $70 as part of your taxable sales on your return and include the $4.90 as part of your sales tax due.
+You may then claim the credit for the $4.20 you paid in sales tax to your supplier.
+When you Web File your return, you must also complete the credit or refund details page showing the amount of the credit you are claiming, along with copies of all supporting documentation, including your purchase invoice for the materials and a copy of your sales invoice showing the charge to Mr. N.

 Example: Mr. O hires you to add an entire porch to his house.
 You purchase materials for $650 and pay $45.50 in sales tax (at 7%).
 You charge Mr. O $2,700, ($2,000 for labor and $700 for materials).
 Because this is a capital improvement, you will not charge Mr. O sales tax.
 You should obtain a properly completed Form ST-124, Certificate of Capital Improvement, from Mr. O for your records.
 You cannot take any credit for sales tax paid on the materials for the job because you will not collect sales tax from your customer.
 The sales tax you paid to your supplier on your materials is an expense to you, and you should include it as part of the cost of the materials in your quote to your customer.

 The invoice to Mr. O may appear like this:

 See Documenting your credits and Documenting your credit - examples for more information.

 1This bulletin does not apply to Direct Payment Permit holders.
 See Tax Bulletin Direct Payment Permits (TB-ST-163).